department-of-veterans-affairs/va.gov-team/products/health-care/COVID-screener/one-pager.md

 # VHA local and national offices + VA OIT Digital Experience Product Office
 **How we're collaborating across the enterprise to create a better Veteran and employee experience**

-True to VA's innovative nature, medical centers across the country responded to the need to digitize screening by quickly building facility-specific tools.
-Our DEPO team worked closely with the Durham VA Health Care System to learn from their efforts and create a scalable tool that all VA facilities can easily use.
-We also worked with other VA leaders and Veterans.
+VA medical centers responded to the need to digitize screening by quickly building facility-specific tools.
+The Office of the CTO worked closely with the Durham VA Health Care System to learn from their efforts and create a scalable tool that all VA facilities can easily use.
+We continue to work with Veterans Integrated Service Networks (VISNs) and Veterans to meet...

 ## WHAT VETERANS ARE SAYING

 [quotes]

+To start using the COVID-19 screening tool at your facility, simply direct patients and staff to text **screen** to 919-355-0995.

 ## HOW TO USE THIS TOOL AT YOUR VA FACILITY

-To start using the COVID-19 screening tool at your facility, simply direct patients and staff to text **screen** to 919-355-0995.
 We'll continue to closely monitor usage, performance, and feedback, and update content and features to meet evolving needs.
 For questions or to offer feedback, contact us at [email].